Long Island Personal Injury Lawyer

 • Receipts from costs associated with the accident (such as car repairs or miscellaneous expenses)

-You have a right to be compensated for your injuries, lost earnings, and pain and suffering damages.
-We will ensure your rights are protected as your Long Island personal injury lawyer.
+You have a right to compensation for your injuries, lost earnings, and pain and suffering damages.
+As your Long Island personal injury lawyer, we will ensure your rights are protected.
 Our goal is to make sure you receive the compensation you deserve quickly.
-Contact The Law Offices of Elan Wurtzel today to get started with a free consultation!
+Contact The Law Offices of Elan Wurtzel today for a free consultation!

 Elan Wurtzel